dominikpanzer/cacamber-BDD-for-ABAP/README.md

 ...
 ```

+## Datatable API
-If you want to parse tables in your steps, you can use the class `ZCL_DATATABLE`.
+If you want to use datatables in your steps, you can use the class `ZCL_DATATABLE` to work with them in your test methods.

 ### FROM_STRING
 To parse the table defined in your step to a datatable, you have to use the static method `TO_STRING`.